vukor/docker-web-stack/README.md

 docker-web-stack
 ===========

-This is docker projects for run web apps as containers
+This is docker projects for run web apps as containers - nginx, php, mysql, postfix, dnsmasq.

-How it's work
+Necessary steps
 ===========

 * Download project: